Criminal offences we don't investigate

 Cautions in Scotland and Northern Ireland are not protected.

-A conviction in England, Wales or Northern Ireland is protected if:
+A conviction in England, Wales or Northern Ireland is protected if all of the below bullet points apply:

-- eleven years have elapsed since the date of conviction (or five and a half years if the person was under 18 at the time of the offence),
+- eleven years have passed since the date of conviction (or five and a half years if the person was under 18 at the date of conviction),

-- it did not result in a custodial sentence, a sentence of imprisonment or service detention, and
+- it did not result in a custodial sentence (including a suspended sentence) or service detention, and

 - it is not for a ‘listed’ offence.